 Comparing the Looseness of Slot Machines at Las Vegas Casinos

-Based on Nevada Gaming Control Board’s report from 2018, the University of Nevada compared the three areas above and came to the conclusion that casinos on the Boulder Strip have the loosest slots.
+Based on Nevada Gaming Control Board’s report from 2018, the University of Nevada compared the three areas above and concluded that casinos on the Boulder Strip have the loosest slots.
 These are the results from the comparison:

 The difference is huge as the average slot played on the Boulder Strip is expected to pay you 2.38% more than the average slot on the Las Vegas Strip.
 That’s $2.38 for every $100 staked!

 Which Are the Loosest Slot Machines in Las Vegas?